kenatibm/MadridLabDocumentation/workbooks/Lab6/README.md

 With the MFP adapter in place on the server side, you will now add code to the client app to access the adapter.

->Note:  For this lab there are snippets files included in the **/snippets** folder of your workspace which can be used to quickly copy/paste the large source code changes in the lab steps below.
+>**Note:**  For this lab there are snippet files included in the **/snippets** folder of your workspace which can be used to quickly copy/paste the large source code changes in the lab steps below.

 ##Steps